artis3n/nextcloud-ansible/README.md

 - Clone the repo.

 - Run `make install` to install Ansible and set up some dependencies.
-  - At this moment, `make install` expects an Ubuntu system.
-I believe the "add Ansible repository to apt" command I use is Ubuntu-specific and will not work on other Debian systems.
-Certainly not on a system that does not use `apt`.
+  - At this moment, `make install` expects a Debian system.
 I'll extend it for other Unix systems later.

 - Create your `files/secrets/secrets.yml` file.
-  - Run [`make encrypt-var`](#make-encrypt-var) for each necessary variable.
-See `secrets-example.yml` for the variables I believe belong in this file.
+  - Run [`make encrypt-file`](#make-encrypt-file) for each necessary variable.
+See `secrets-example.yml` for the variables that must be in this file.
     - You will be prompted to enter an encryption password.
-    - This will output the encrypted variable, which you should copy+paste into `files/secrets/secrets.yml`.
-  - __IMPORTANT__: Every secret must be encrypted with the same password.
-  - You can alternatively create a `secrets.yml` file and run [`make encrypt-file`](#make-encrypt-file) on the entire thing.
-However, then you will have no record of what variables you have set, so I recommend using `make encrypt-var`.
+    - Create the file following the syntax in `secrets-example.yml`.
+  - This file can be edited by running `make encrypt-file` again.

 - Create a `inventory` file with your server's specifics.
 Use `inventory-example` as... an example.
   - Modify `ansible_host` to be the IP of your remote server.
-  - Modify `ansible_user` to be the username of a user with sudo privileges on the remote server.
-The `sudo_password` should correspond with this account.
+  - Modify `ansible_user` to be the username of a user with administrator (sudo) privileges on the remote server.
+  - Modify `sudo_password`.
+The `sudo_password` should correspond with the `ansible_user` account.
   - Modify the `swap_size` value to be appropriate for your system.
 Use the URL above the variable for assistance on deciding what size to use.

 - Modify the variables in `files/vars.yml` as appropriate for you.
+The defaults should be sufficient for most use cases.

 ## Usage